 Kevin M. Levin, author of Searching for Black Confederates: The Civil War’s Most Persistent Myth, is a historian and educator based in Boston.
 He is also the author of Remembering the Battle of the Crater: War as Murder and the award-winning blog Civil War Memory.

 Debbie Levy, author of The Key from Spain and Becoming RBG, is the author of more than twenty-five books of nonfiction, fiction, and poetry for young people, including the New York Times bestselling I Dissent: Ruth Bader Ginsburg Makes Her Mark, winner of the Sydney Taylor Book Award and National Jewish Book Award, and This Promise of Change (with Jo Ann Allen Boyce), winner of the 2019 Boston Globe Horn Book Award.

-Carole Lindstrom, author of The Water Protectors, is Anishinabe/Metis and is tribally enrolled with the Turtle Mountain Band of Ojibwe.
+Carole Lindstrom, author of We are Water Protectors, is Anishinabe/Metis and is tribally enrolled with the Turtle Mountain Band of Ojibwe.
 She was born and raised in Nebraska and currently makes her home in Maryland.
 She has been a voracious reader and library geek ever since she was a child.

 Sonja Livingston, author of The Virgin of Prince Street, is an award-winning essayist whose work appears widely in magazines and anthologies and is taught in classrooms around the nation.
 The author of four books of literary nonfiction, Sonja teaches in the MFA Program at Virginia Commonwealth University.